What connects these four statements:

 Many lawyers get into the profession because they want to help people or have been through something traumatic themselves so understand the difficulties and want to make a difference.
 Others have family links, some have a love of words and language, or are good at problem solving.

 For my own part, I wanted to join the army but was discouraged by my parents who wanted me to apply for a ‘proper’ job.
 So I did.
 I applied for the job of “office girl” at a legal firm (this was the 1970s – quite rightly that wouldn’t be allowed now).
 I told the interviewer I liked drinking beer and playing rugby and I got the job!
 I found, to my surprise, that I was very good at it and then took the many years of training required.
-With hindsight, I have always hated “big” people bullying “small” people and felt this gave me a chance to be on the side of those who needed it.
+With hindsight, I have always hated “big” people bullying “small” people and felt being a family lawyer gave me a chance to be on the side of those who needed it.

 What started out internally as a bit of fun might give those who don’t have the best opinion of solicitors pause for thought and maybe help the industry start to shed an unfair image.
 We are human, after all.